Agility Classes

 Beginning and continuing agility classes are held on Wednesdays, Thursdays and Saturdays during daylight hours at Cheviot Hills Recreation Center, on Motor Avenue near Pico Boulevard.
 The agility area is at the west end of the park near the archery range.

-All agility classes are taught by Danielle Dumais.
+All beginning to advanced agility classes are taught by Danielle Dumais.

 All handlers are required to help with equipment moves and tear downs as needed.